bjssacademy/react-tdd/fetching-data-from-api.md

 });
 ```

 However, this test will never run correctly.
-It has no way of _focing_ a server error.
+It has no way of _forcing_ a server error.

 For this, we use a feature of the Mock Service Worker library called [network behaviour overrides](https://mswjs.io/docs/best-practices/network-behavior-overrides.
 This allows us to simulate a server error, just for this test: